Two student populations are distinguished (see below).

 - Each student is registered at the university where they are residing on a semester basis.
 Participation costs at each university cover tuition fees as well as costs for obligatory programme related extras such as excursions, practical courses and field work.
 They also cover insurance coverage and include free access to libraries, labs, or internet inside the Consortium Universities (UPV/EHU, ULiège, UBx or Soton) or Associates through which the study programme is completed.
 Additional costs due to special activities (i.e., boarding in oceanographic vessels, accommodation during the RiMER course) are also covered.
 Participation costs to the yearly Vivas are also partially covered.

 - As these are not included as a part of the Participation Costs, the expenses resulting from travelling and accommodation to follow the compulsorily mobility scheme of the programme will be at students’ own responsibility.
 However, the MER Consortium will do special efforts to support students’ applications for official fellowships and mobility grants for this purpose.

-Partial waivers are admitted for both Third-Country and European students, provided they are not funded by Mundus, based upon socio-economic criteria.
+Partial waivers are admitted for both Programme and Partner Country students, provided they are not funded by Mundus, based upon socio-economic criteria.
 Waivers are automatic for European grantees, from an institution recognized by the Partner Universities.
 The JPB only has the right to waive the fees.